treolabs/treopim/docs/en/user-guide/associations.md

 | Backward association     | Backward association name         |
 | Description (multi-lang) | The aim of this association usage |

-If you want to make changes to the association entity (e.g. add new fields, or modify association views), please contact your administrator.
+> If the [multi-languages](https://treopim.com/store/multi-languages#module-configuration) settings are activated, but multilingual fields are missing for the association entity, or if you want to make changes to the association entity (e.g. add new fields, or modify association views), please, contact your administrator.

 ## Creating